Anwarul Ashraf Khan

-Anwarul Ashraf Khan is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Narsingdi-2 constituency.
+Anwarul Ashraf Khan (born 1 October 1956) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Narsingdi-2 constituency.

 Early life

 Khan was born on 1 October 1956.
 He graduated from medical school with a MBBS and worked as a doctor.

 Career

 Khan was elected to parliament in 2008 from Narsingdi-2 as a Bangladesh Awami League candidate.
 He served as a member of the Parliamentary Standing Committee on Ministry of Industry.
 He is the president of the Palash Upazila unit of the Bangladesh Awami League.

 He was re-elected from Narsingdi-2 as a Bangladesh Awami League candidate on 30 December 2018.
 He was re-elected in 2024.